Can an air source heat pump work alongside a boiler?

 For successful integration, modifications to existing heating infrastructure may be necessary, such as upgrading radiators to match the lower temperature water typical of hybrid air source heat pumps.
 Smart controls can further enhance efficiency by intelligently managing the switch between the heat pump and boiler based on real-time needs.

-Benefits of a Hybrid System
+Benefits of a hybrid system

 Choosing a hybrid heating system brings numerous benefits.
 By combining an air source heat pump with a traditional boiler, homeowners can enhance their home's energy efficiency while reducing environmental impact.
 This hybrid system takes advantage of the heat pump's ability to utilise renewable energy, which lowers operating costs and decreases carbon footprint.